A black duck swimming in water that is reflecting leaves and the sky from above. banner image

 Island in the lake

-A small lake was created in the centre of the Gardens by damming an ephemeral creek.
-The lake area has been further developed as part of the Display Gardens.
-An amphitheatre is situated adjacent to the lake.
-Tiered seating has been provided and the venue can be used for ceremonies, community entertainment or as an outdoor classroom.
+We created a small lake in the centre of the Garden by damming an ephemeral creek.
+The lake area has been further developed as part of the display gardens.

 Ponds

-They act as display areas for wetland flora, either growing in the water, or on the boggy margins.
-These plants play an important part in the ecosystem, as they improve water quality and stabilise soil banks.
-They also provide food, cover and breeding grounds for reptiles, amphibians, small mammals, insects and birds.
+The ponds featured around the Garden have varied and overlapping functions.
+They act as display areas for wetland flora, either growing in the water or on the boggy margins.
+These plants play an important role in the ecosystem, as they: